pick-time/pick-time.github.io/README.md

 # Welcome

-This is the about page of timeletters
+This is the doc of Timeletters

-give issues or discuss anything [here][1]
+Give issues or discuss anything [here][1]

-# About this repo
+# About

- - This repo is the about page of Timeletter

  - You can visit it on https://service.timeletters.cn

  - Our website is https://www.timeletters.cn

- - The document is based on docsify
+ - This document is based on docsify

 [1]: https://github.com/timeletters/discuss/discussions